matt-belisle/Econ-101-Course-Notes/Chapter 11.md

 ### Short Run Equilibrium

-Market demand and short-reun market supply determine the market price and the market output, the output per firm should be equivalent.
+Market demand and short-run market supply determine the market price and the market output, the output per firm should be equivalent.

 ### A Change in Demand